-Log movement on the West Branch of the Penobscot River stems for a Charter issued by the Legislature to the “West Branch Boom Company” in 1835.
+Log movement on the West Branch of the Penobscot River began with a Charter issued by the Legislature to the “West Branch Boom Company” in 1835.
 As logging operations moved up the river to the present locations, several buildings to house the men were built.
-The first of these was further down the lake below so called “Bears Point”.
-Written record describes this as a Log building in 1865.
-The record goes on to say that it was an old building at that time.
-From that time until 1972 when active transportation of wood on the West Branch came to an end, men lived and worked from the buildings that the Committee hopes to preserve as a physical record of their fortitude, ingenuity and courage.
+The first of these was in a location called “Bears Point”.
+Records from 1865 describe this as a log structure that was already an old building at that time.